 St. Anne Catholic School is located on the northwest corner of the busy intersection of Shepherd and Westheimer, on the edge of River Oaks.
 The school shares the land with the greater St. Anne Catholic Community.
 Athletic facilities for younger students include a playground situated in the school’s inner courtyard, and a large field with baseball diamonds sits just north of the school.

-Priority is given first to siblings, then to registered parishioners attending for at least six months, and finally to registered parishioners of other Archdiocesan parishes.
+Priority is given first to siblings of students already attending St. Anne, then to registered parishioners of St. Anne attending for at least six months, and then finally to registered parishioners of other Archdiocesan parishes.

 Students in PreK-3 through Kindergarten receive daily instruction in religion, math and language arts from their classroom teacher and weekly instruction in art, music, physical education, spanish, library and computer applications with specialty teachers.
 Kindergarten students focus on language development and mathematical concepts.